adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #94 Finished week-5 of the class.
 Have to finish week-6 next.

 #95 Need to finish the 6th-week so I can wrap up this 5th-class.
+On the last assignment of the 6th-week right now.